AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-assets-folder.md

 An administrator would only need to create folders occasionally to organize content as it is created.
 For the purposes of this getting started guide, we only need to create one folder.

-1. Log into AEM as a Cloud Service and from the main menu select **Navigation -&gt; Assets**.
+1. Log into AEM as a Cloud Service and from the main menu select **Navigation -&gt; Assets -&gt; Files**.
 1. Tap or click **Create -&gt; Folder**.
 1. Provide a **Title** and a **Name** for your folder.
    * The **Title** should be descriptive.